Mandating the COVID-19 vaccine for all staff or you will be dismissed

 - whether the mandate has been made in line with health advice enforced by the Federal Government;

-- the industry of the relevant company, extent of physical interaction and whether they are an essential service as outlined by the relevant state health department;
+- the industry of the relevant company.
+The extent of physical interaction and whether they are an essential service as outlined by the relevant state health department;

 - the delays experienced in the vaccine roll-out which limits the eligibility of certain populations;